zytx121/zytx121.github.io/_pages/about.md

 Recent News
 ------------------------

+01 / 2025: A collaborative paper on referring expression segmentation is accepted by <b>ICLR</b>

 06 / 2024: A collaborative paper on semi-supervised change detection is accepted by <b>JSTARS</b>

 05 / 2024: I'm awarded the [Shanghai Outstanding Graduates](https://www.seiee.sjtu.edu.cn/xsgz_tzgg_zyfz/10038.html)